Flood Advisory issued for Ketchikan Gateway Borough by NWS - NewsBreak

 Winter Weather Advisory issued for Bon Homme, Lincoln, Minnehaha, Turner, Yankton by NWS

-Effective: 2022-11-29 02:00:00 MST Expires: 2022-11-29 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-11-29 02:15:00 MST Expires: 2022-11-29 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Bon Homme; Lincoln; Minnehaha; Turner; Yankton WINTER WEATHER ADVISORY NOW IN EFFECT FROM 3 AM TO 6 PM CST TUESDAY * WHAT...Snow expected.
-Total snow accumulations of 2 to 5 inches.
-Winds gusting as high as 35 mph. * WHERE...Portions of northwest Iowa, southwest Minnesota and southeast South Dakota. * WHEN...From 3 AM to 6 PM CST Tuesday. * IMPACTS...Plan on slippery road conditions.
+Target Area: Bon Homme; Lincoln; Minnehaha; Turner; Yankton WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM CST THIS EVENING * WHAT...Snow.
+Additional snow accumulations of 3 to 6 inches.
+Winds gusting as high as 35 mph. * WHERE...Portions of northwest Iowa, southwest Minnesota and southeast South Dakota. * WHEN...Until 6 PM CST this evening. * IMPACTS...Plan on slippery road conditions.
 Patchy blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the morning commute.
+The hazardous conditions could impact the morning or evening commute.

 weather.gov

-Effective: 2022-11-29 06:00:00 CST Expires: 2022-11-30 00:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Vilas .A low pressure system will bring moderate to heavy snowfall to north-central Wisconsin Tuesday morning through Tuesday afternoon.
-WINTER STORM WARNING IN EFFECT FROM 6 AM TUESDAY TO MIDNIGHT CST TUESDAY NIGHT * WHAT...Heavy snow expected.
-Total snow accumulations between 4 and 8 inches. * WHERE...Vilas County. * WHEN...From 6 AM Tuesday to Midnight CST Tuesday Night. * IMPACTS...Travel could be very difficult.
-The hazardous conditions could impact the Tuesday morning and evening commutes. * ADDITIONAL DETAILS...The heaviest snowfall will occur across far northern Vilas County.

-Winter Weather Advisory issued for Burt, Butler, Colfax, Cuming, Dodge, Platte, Stanton, Thurston by NWS

 Effective: 2022-11-29 03:00:00 CST Expires: 2022-11-29 18:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Burt; Butler; Colfax; Cuming; Dodge; Platte; Stanton; Thurston WINTER WEATHER ADVISORY IN EFFECT FROM 3 AM TO 6 PM CST TUESDAY * WHAT...Snow and freezing drizzle expected.
-Total snow accumulations of up to one inch and ice accumulations of up to five hundredths of an inch.
-Winds gusting as high as 40 mph. * WHERE...Portions of west central Iowa and east central and northeast Nebraska. * WHEN...From 3 AM to 6 PM CST Tuesday. * IMPACTS...Plan on slippery road conditions.
+Target Area: Antelope; Boone; Cedar; Knox; Madison; Pierce; Wayne WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM CST THIS EVENING * WHAT...Mixed precipitation expected.
+Total snow accumulations of 1 to 4 inches and ice accumulations of a light glaze.
+Winds gusting as high as 40 mph. * WHERE...Portions of northeast Nebraska. * WHEN...Until 6 PM CST this evening. * IMPACTS...Plan on slippery road conditions.
+Patchy blowing snow could significantly reduce visibility.
 The hazardous conditions could impact the morning or evening commute.

 Comments / 0